University Administration & Faculty

 The United Nations Academic Impact and MCN present the Millennium Fellowship.
 This semester-long leadership development program takes place on selected campuses worldwide, convening, challenging, and celebrating student leadership that advances the Sustainable Development Goals.

 If a campus hub is selected at your institution, your Millennium Fellows will receive training, connections, and recognition at no cost to your institution or Fellows.
 We encourage you to share this content with your student leaders.
-The application for the Class of 2019 is open now through May 20th (early applications strongly encouraged due to rolling admissions).
+Applications for the Class of 2022 will open in Fall 2021 and will be reviewed on a rolling basis for a limited number of Fellowships, so early applications are encouraged.

 Academic institutions in every region of the world have benefited from this program - see campus press here.
 Millennium Fellows have earned the Rhodes Scholarship and won an Academy Award.
 This is an extraordinary movement of social impact leaders committed to making the Sustainable Development Goals reality by 2030.
 You will find answers to specific questions below.